jrbudda/CitizensUI/README.md

 WARNING: This is a BETA editor.
 Make a back-up of your Citizens and Denizen directories BEFORE using this software.

+NOTE: CitizensUI is currently only compatible with citizens2 build 223 and Denizen build 124

 CitizensUI is a .NET graphical user interface for the minecraft/bukkit plugin Citizens2 and associated character plugins.

 Features: